tanto259/ibm-z-student-contest/README.md

 ### IBM Z Student Contest

-This repository contains my submission for the [IBM Z Student Contest, powered by IBM Z Xplore](https://ibmzxplore.influitive.com).
-IBM Z Xplore was also previously known as Master the Mainframe.
+This repository contains my submission for the [IBM Z Student Contest, powered by IBM Z Xplore](https://ibmzxplore.influitive.com) and previously known as Master the Mainframe.

-The submissions are created on IBM z/OS 2.4 utilizing Visual Studio Code or IBM Personal Communications.
+The submissions are created on IBM z/OS 2.4 utilizing Visual Studio Code with Zowe Explorer, IBM Personal Communications, or IBM Developer for z/OS.

 #### About the Submissions